 Your bid of interest comes through to the Researcher Relations team, who will take your bid into consideration.
 At the end of each working day, the Researcher Relations team go through a process called delegation, where each paid order is checked and assigned to a researcher.
 We receive multiple bids for almost every brief, so all bids will be taken into consideration before a researcher is selected.
 You can see how many other researchers have bid on a piece via your account – we encourage researchers to bid on as many briefs as possible in order to spread the chance of getting work, but also to take into account that bidding is a confirmation that you can complete the brief if assigned.

 The team have to take into consideration the subject and level which the customer has ordered, and alongside this we also look at the last time a researcher was assigned a piece of work and the quality of work done so far.
-We also appreciate when researchers call in or send us an in-depth message to explain why they feel they are right for the job – we are always happy to register your particular interest.
+We also appreciate when researchers call in or send us an in-depth message to explain why they feel the job is right for them – we are always happy to register your particular interest.

 You are not to start work until a message has been sent to your account to confirm that you have been awarded the order.
 Placing a ‘bid’ of interest does not mean that the order has been assigned to you.